-Will You Be the Next Victim?
+Will You Be To Help the Next Victims?

 - A terrorist loads a self-driving car with explosives and programs it to drive to your local high school stadium to detonate during a football game.